Shaked35/Genome-AC-GAN/README.md

 *Prepare your dataset*: the dataset should be ready in the resource directory. before each training you'll do the preprocessing step.

-*Train the model*: Use the provided training script to train the Genome-AC-GAN model with your dataset.
-Monitor the training progress and save checkpoints as desired.
+*Train the model*: Use the provided training script [train_with_configuration.py](train_with_configuration.py) to train the Genome-AC-GAN model based on yaml configuration. you can use one of the existing configurations [configurations](configurations) that used in our paper. if you want to train your own model, create a new yaml configuration based on the [arguments_description.yaml](configurations%2Farguments_description.yaml) and run the same script with --path <your_configuration_path.yaml>

 you can follow the steps below and training the new model or the old model. you also can find the input arguments that will affect the final model.